ashishssoni/nodejs-boilerplate/README.md

 ## Other Features

 - For Enabling the encryption, pass value `Y` in `ENABLE_ENCRYPTION` env variable.
-- In built mongoDB connection (just take the desired mongo env variables from devops)
+- In built mongoDB connection (just take the desired mongo env variables)
-- In built Redis connection (just take the desired redis env variables from devops)
+- In built Redis connection (just take the desired redis env variables)
-- In built PG connection (just take the desired redis env variables from devops)
+- In built PG connection (just take the desired redis env variables)
 - Added Request Response logs with express-requests-logger
 - Added Script tag check middleware with all the basic infosec obervation check
 - Added Rate Limiter